 The Trial Statistician at the MRC CTU at UCL will be notified of all emergency unblindings.
+Full details and guidance for unblinding are available on the OCTOPUS website.

 5.11.2 UNBLINDING BY THE CTU

 Sponsor staff who are not involved in the day-to-day running of the trial and the unblinded trial statisticians will be responsible for unblinding possible suspected unexpected serious adverse reactions (SUSARs) for notification to the regulatory authorities.
 For further details, please refer to the section 7 of this protocol.